skylight-hq/skylight.digital/pages/toolkits/service_design_framework/10_appendix_c_glossary.md

 **End user:** Another way to describe the person who uses a service or product.

-**Experiment phase:** Create prototypes and tests to select the best solution and iterate with user feedback.
+**Experiment phase:** The phase when you create prototypes and tests to select the best solution and iterate with user feedback.

 **Fidelity:** Level of detail, refinement, and resemblance to the implemented solution.
 Prototypes come in different degrees of fidelity, including low-fidelity and high-fidelity.